joolin1/x16-RallySpeedway/README.md

 # x16-RallySpeedway
 A topdown racing game for the retro computer Commander X16.
-If you ever played RallySpeedway for C64 or Atari, it will feel familiar.
+If you ever played Rally Speedway for Commodore 64 or Atari, it will feel familiar.
 I consider it a late sequel, slightly approved actually and hopefully still fun.

 Here is how you start the emulator depending on how many game controllers you have: